Fishing rod: Rod sensitivity

-A rods blank will determine the amount of sensitivity anglers feel.
-Fishing rods made of graphite are the most sensitive due to the fact they can transfer vibrations better than rods made of fiberglass.
-But the rod blank is not the only thing that translates into sensitivity.
-The rods design will impact how well an angler feels a fish's bite or the bottom of the lake, stream, reservoir, creek, or river.
-The more sensitivity a rod has the more likely you are to feel the bite and be able to get a good hookset to land the fish.
+A rod's blank determines the level of sensitivity anglers feel.
+For example, fishing rods made of graphite are most sensitive due their greater efficiency in transfer of vibrations than counterparts made of materials such as fiberglass.
+The rod blank is not solely responsible for the translation of sensitivity.
+A rod's design impacts how well an angler 'feels' a fish's bite or the bottom of the water body they are fishing in.
+Essentially, the more sensitivity a rod has, the more probable it is to feel a bite and thus achieve a successful hookset to land the fish.